 The preterist exegesis of the Olivet Discourse wreaks havoc on the interpretation of other NT texts dealing with the Consummation.
 For again, if Christ himself used veiled language to describe his providential coming, but straightforward language to describe his supernatural coming, then which of the two comings were the apostles referring to when they themselves spoke of the last things?

 Inconsistencies and debates among PPs show that this is a very real problem.
 For example, we have seen that Matthew 24:29-31 and 1 Thessalonians 4:13-5:3 are so similar that most Christians regard them as parallel texts.
-Yet all PPs say that the former gives us the Lord’s providential coming, while only some say that the latter gives us his supernatural Coming.
-FPs avoid this inconsistency by saying that both texts give us the coming of AD 70, with the result that amillennarians say they are altogether wrong instead of only half-wrong.
+Yet all PPs say that the former gives us the Lord’s providential coming, while some say that the latter gives us his supernatural Coming.
+FPs avoid this inconsistency by saying that both texts give us the coming of AD 70, with the result that amillennarians say they are partially mistaken instead of greatly mistaken.

 Or again, how can one PP (e.g., Ken Gentry) say that in 2 Peter 3 the apostle was describing cosmic destruction and renewal, while another (e.g., Peter Leithart) says that he was actually predicting the events of AD 70?
 Amillennarians reply, “Because Leithart is more consistent in his application of the preterist hermeneutic, and so has slidden further down the slippery slope into error.”